How to Remove a Member From an LLC in California? (Guide)

 • The process requires an amended operating agreement reflecting the member's departure and may involve filing dissolution papers with the Secretary of State.

-• According to the California Small Business Administration, 99.8% of all companies in the state are small businesses in 2023.
+• According to the California Small Business Administration, 99.8% of all companies in the state will be small businesses in 2024.

 • Compliance with the LLC's operating agreement or articles of organization is essential, in my opinion.